dome9/cloud-bots/README.md

 Available filters are: UnauthorizedApiCalls, NoMfaConsoleLogins, RootAccountLogins, IamPolicyChanges, CloudTrailConfigurationChanges, FailedConsoleLogins, DisabledOrDeletedCmks, S3BucketPolicyChanges, AwsConfigChanges, SecurityGroupChanges, NetworkAccessControlListChanges, NetworkGatewayChanges, RouteTableChanges, VpcChanges

 ## config_enable
 What it does: Enables AWS Config.
 This DOES NOT create config rules.
 It only turns on the configuration recorders.
-Usage: AUTO: config_enable
+Usage: AUTO: config_enable bucket_name=mybucketlogs bucket_region=us-west-1 include_global_resource_types_region=us-west-1
 Limitations: none
-Defaults:
+Variables (and their defaults):
+    bucket_name = accountNumber + "awsconfiglogs"
-    name = default
+    bucket_region = us-west-1
     allSupported = True
-    includeGlobalResourceTypes = True
+    includeGlobalResourceTypes = True (if you want to change this, use the variable include_global_resource_types_region=<desired_region>)

+Defaults (not changable currently via variable):
-    file deliveryFrequency(to S3) = One_Hour
+    file deliveryFrequency(to S3) is set to One_Hour
+    config_name = default

 ## ec2_release_eips
 What it does: Disassociates and releases all EIPs on an instance